mxro/maxrohde-web/content/posts/2010/2010-04-12-programming-synchronization-of-multiple-java-projects-between-mac-os-x-and-windows/index.md

 ---
+categories:
+- java
+date: "2010-04-12"
+primaryBlog: maxrohde.com
 title: 'Programming: Synchronization of Multiple Java Projects between Mac OS X and Windows'
-date: '2010-04-12'
-categories:
-  - 'java'
 ---

 Subversion or SVN is a widely used technology to support collaborative software development.
 It is best described by the two most important commands.
 The user can _commit_ changes a svn repository.
 This leads to the changed files being uploaded to the server.
 The second command is _update_, which downloads all changes from the server made by other users.
 Manually triggering these two commands is an essential part of work with Subversion.
 It is therewith no real-time synchronization solution such as Dropbox ([getdropbox.com](http://getdropbox.com)).
 However, this might also not be desirable because a software developer might prefer to work with his or her local copy of the software, until it is mature enough to be committed to the repository.